-This is attributed to some employment opportunities for population aged between 15 - 64 years and the old aged pension for those that are 60 years and older.
-The age dependency ratio of John Taolo Gaetsewe population is reason behind the higher dependency ratio is the substantial share (33.95%) of children population (aged under 15) in the total population.
+This is attributed to some employment opportunities for population aged between 15-64 years and the old aged pension for those that are 60 years and older.
+The age dependency ratio of John Taolo Gaetsewe population is 0.63 much higher than the national average (0.53) captured in 2011.
+The prime reason behind the higher dependency ratio is the substantial share (33.95%) of children population (aged under 15) in the total population.